cultureamp/kaizen-design-system/CONTRIBUTING.md

 - `fix` — indicates that a change addressed a bug or security concern in the published code, but otherwise had no consequence for the released package's features or API (corresponding to a PATCH version)

 - `feat` — indicates that a change added something new to the released package's API or features without affecting existing functionality (corresponding to a MINOR version)

+- `docs` — indicates that a documentation change was made e.g. editing a Markdown file that corresponds to a component's documentation on the Kaizen Site.

 #### Breaking changes

 If a pull request includes changes which modify existing behaviour or APIs in a way that is not backwards compatible, that change needs to be marked with a `BREAKING CHANGE: <description>` line (including a description [as above](#description)) somewhere in the commit body of the merged commit to master, in order trigger a MAJOR version update on this release.

-Since we are using a squash-and-merge strategy for our pull requests, it is therefore recommended that breaking changes be introduced in their own commits, each with a commit summary in the format `BREAKING CHANGE: <description>`, and any further information written into the commit body.
+Since we are using a squash-and-merge strategy for our pull requests, we recommend that you introduce breaking changes in their own commits, each with a commit summary in the format `BREAKING CHANGE: <description>`, and add any further information in the commit body.

 > **Note:** Pull requests for branches containing a single commit are a special case, and should contain a commit with a conventional commit message (and a matching pull request title), with any `BREAKING CHANGE` annotations included in the commit body.
 To avoid this edge case, you can push an additional commit to your branch!